 CHEMICAL DEPENDENCY BEGINS WITH A WILLFUL ACT.
 ALMOST EVERYONE ADDICTION HOOKS WILL START BY ABUSING A SUBSTANCE VOLUNTARILY.
 EVEN SO, EXPERTS AGREE THAT IT’S A MEDICAL CONDITION.
 WHY IS ADDICTION A DISEASE; IS THERE A CURE?

 Drugs and alcohol affect the brain’s reward system.
 In the beginning, they make you feel good.
 They might even meet a need, like relaxing you or loosening you up.
 However, there comes the point in which substance abuse becomes compulsive, and you no longer have the option of choosing.
-At this point, luxury addiction treatment services become a good option.
+At this point, addiction treatment services become a good option.

 The chemicals in the drugs change the way your brain operates.
 Frequently, they tie dopamine release to their presence.
 Besides that, they change the way you exercise good judgment and make decisions.
 At this point, taking that next drink or having the next fix isn’t voluntary any longer.

 The medical profession believes addiction to be a chronic brain disorder that’s on par with diabetes and heart disease.
 It recognizes the combination of genetic predisposition, environmental conditioning, and behavioral elements as the causes.
 Just as untreated heart disease has far-reaching consequences, so does untreated addiction.
 Chemical dependency doesn’t get better on its own.